 2. Complex Technical Systems

-It can be difficult to convince both the business and tech side of your banking organization why a digital transformation is necessary.
+Convincing the business and tech sides of a bank why digital transformation is needed is challenging.
 Everyone might agree that you need a new ERP system, but each side can have its own opinion on what it should do.

 4. Too-Long Timelines